Expat Finance Guide

 Proof of Address

-🧮 Once you've sorted your documents, you'll want to understand your income.
-Use our Income Tax & GESY Calculator for employment income, or the Self-Employment Income & Tax Calculator for freelance work.
+Once your banking documents are ready, estimate your after-tax income with our Income Tax & GESY Calculator or Self-Employment Income & Tax Calculator.

 Bank of Cyprus